TrueFi-Protocol/truefi-spec/README.md

     - LoanTokens can be burned in exchange for a share of the deposit tokens in contract
     - Ideally borrower would have paid back (principal + principal * rate)

-## LoanToken Functions

-**constructor(borrower, principal, length, rate)**
-- create a new loan opportunity
-- owner of token is deployer, and only owner can approve the loan

-**balance()**
-- get balance of deposit tokens

-**value()**
-- get value of principal plus interest

-**deposit(amount)**
-- transfer deposit tokens to this contract and mint loan tokens
-- can only be called during fund-raising period

-**redeem(amount)**
-- redeem and burn loan tokens, withdraw deposit tokens
-- can only be called after loan expiry

-**approve()**
-- approve loan
-- can only be called if enough funds are raised
-- can only be called during fund-raising period

-**pay()**
-- pay back loan by transferring deposit tokens to pool
-- can only be called once loan is active

-# TrueFi Pools

-A TrueFiPool is an ERC20 contract with additional functions to support providing liquidity and staking TrustTokens.
-TrueFi Pools are another building block of TrueFi, allowing pool depositors to receive pool tokens which represent their share of a pool.

-### TrueFiPool Functions

-**value()**
-- returns the value of one pool token

-**join(amount)**
-- called to join a TrueFi pool by depositing an amount of deposit tokens and minting pool tokens
-1. transfer deposit tokens from sender
-2. mint pool tokens to sender equal to amount of deposit tokens

-**exit(amount)**
-- called to exit a TrueFi pool by burning pool tokens in exchange for deposit tokens
-1. transfer pool tokens from sender and burn
-2. transfer deposit tokens to sender based on amount of pool tokens burned

-# Planned TrueFi Pools

-## Pool 0
-Pool 0 will be the first TrueFi pool which simply exposes depositors to the curve.fi pool.
-Pool 0 will be used to beta test TrueFi and liquidity mining.

-## Pool 1: Un-collateralized Lending Pool
+## TrueFi Lending Pool

-Pool 1 is a TrueFi pool which exposes depositors to un-collateralized loans.
+The Lending Pool is a TrueFi pool which exposes depositors to un-collateralized loans.
 A select set of institutional borrowers will be chosen for this pool in order to keep the pool initially secure.
-Borrower addresses will be whitelisted and will be the only addresses which can request loans.
+Borrower addresses will be whitelisted and will be the only addresses which can be approved for loans.
+The pool will purchase LoanTokens based on a set of parameters.
+A function can be called passing in a LoanToken address, and if the LoanToken meets the pool criteria, the loan is approved and the pool funds are used to fund the loan.

-#### Applying for a loan

-Depositors deposit TrueCurrencies into a pool.
-Borrowers can submit proposals to borrow capital from the pool.
-They submit how much capital they want, the % APR, the term, and the Ethereum address to send the capital to if the proposal is approved.

-#### Approving a loan

-Loan proposals proposals are voted on by TrustToken holders.
-Voting YES on a proposal stakes your TrustTokens on that loan and exposes you to upside & downside from it.
-If a proposal is approved, the capital is given as an un-collateralized loan to the borrower
-The borrower must return the capital before the term is up.
-If they return the full amount including interest, TrustToken voters that voted YES on the proposal receive a reward.
-If they fail to return the full amount including interest, TrustToken voters that voted YES on the proposal will have some of their TrustTokens burned.
-Capital that is not actively being loaned out will be used to provide liquidity in safe, high-interest rate defi smart contracts (such as Aave or curve.fi).
+Capital that is not actively being loaned out will be used to provide liquidity in audited, high-interest rate defi smart contracts (such as Aave or curve.fi).

-#### Paying back a loan

-A borrower can pay back their loan at any time before the expiry date.
-Borrowers are expected to pay back principal + (principal * interest).

-#### Withdrawing funds after loan expiry

-Once a loan is past its expiry date, a function will allow LoanTokens held by the pool will be exchanged for the underlying deposit tokens.
-Assuming a loan is paid back in full, the amount of deposit tokens will be the principal amount plus interest.

-### Pool Parameters

-Pool #1 will have several initial parameters:

-- Minimum loan size: 1M TUSD
-- Maximum loan size: 10M TUSD
-- Minimum % APR: 10%
-- Maximum % APR: 20%
-- Minimum Term: 30 days
-- Maximum Term: 90 days
-- Assets: TUSD only
-- Idle Funds usage: 100% CRV

-# Voting Specification

-We use a prediction market to signal how risky a loan is.

-#### LoanToken Parameters
-- rate (APY)
-- term
-- amount
-- borrower

-#### Lending Pool functions
-- process()
-- register()

 #### Lending Pool Parameters:
 - minLoan: Minimum Loan Size
 - maxLoan: Maximum Loan Size
 - minRate: Minimum Loan APY
 - riskAversion: Risk Aversion Factor
+- participation: how many TRU required to approve a loan

-riskAversion measures how much worse it is to lose $1 than it is to gain $1.
+**note:** riskAversion measures how much worse it is to lose $1 than it is to gain $1.

 ##### Initial Parameter Values:
 - minLoan: 1M TUSD